SiyiP/linked-blog-starter-md/11 HEENT/SFP CNS Vascular Diseases I+II_Carroll.md

 case 2
 - 60 yo htn, treated with methyldopa then loss of consciousness, fell back + hit head
 - nothing bad
-	- initially - he got a subdural hemorrhage, which slides offf the surface of the brain...
+	- initially - he got a<mark style="background: #FFF3A3A6;"> subdural hemorrhage</mark>, which slides offf the surface of the brain...
 	- this is venous in origin - the **dura get torn,, the bridigng veins int he dura get torn**
 	- as ppl age, their brains atrophy. but the skull stays the same ... **veins get stretched, so bridging veins can get torn easily**
 	- they decomensate to some degree. but then no longer compensates, becoming evident.